royasutton/omdl/README.md

 ./setup-omdl.bash --branch-list tags1 --no-excludes --yes --install
 ```

-The option `--yes` can be omitted if you prefer to confirm the
+The `--yes` option may be omitted if you prefer to manually confirm the
-installation of the required packages.
-If you don't like shortened
+installation of required packages.
+If shortened URLs are not preferred,
-URLs, here is the full URL to [setup-omdl.bash] at the source
+the full URL to setup-omdl.bash is available in the source repository
-repository.
-Once setup completes, the *cache* directory can be removed.
+at [setup-omdl.bash].
+After setup completes, the temporary cache
+directory may be safely removed.

-View the installed library documentation with:
+To view the installed library documentation, run:

 ```bash
 google-chrome ${HOME}/.local/share/OpenSCAD/docs/html/index.html